Need some new keys?

 - Musicians can incorporate MIDI controllers directly into their recording setups.
 That’s much simpler than trying to mic an acoustic piano or use special interfaces for keyboards/digital pianos.

 - They don’t have built-in speakers.
-That’s right, if you want to hear what you’re playing, you have to hook up to a computer with speakers of its own.
+That’s right, if you want to hear what you’re playing, you need to hook them up to a computer with speakers.

 - You’ll need some specific accessories and software to get your MIDI controller integrated with your computer.

 - Setup isn’t foolproof with this option.
 You may need some help to get your system set up the first time around.

 Taking My Own Advice from My Piano Buying Guide

 I’ve set up two different options in two different areas of my home – one for play and one for work.